junxit/us-congress-bills-111/metadata.md

 - 2009-03-24 — Introduced in Senate
 - 2009-03-24 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S3670-3671)
 - 2009-03-24 — Sponsor introductory remarks on measure.
 (CR S3670)
+- 2010-06-15 — Committee on Energy and Natural Resources Subcommittee on Energy.
+Hearings held.
+With printed Hearing: S.Hrg.
+111-699.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2010-09-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-334.
+- 2010-09-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-334.
+- 2010-09-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 621.